 You may also sign up to our email newsletter to receive updates.

 Background in brief:

-In brief: An assessment of our green belt is being carried out because it has been calculated that there is insufficient brownfield and other sites to meet needs for future development:
+An assessment of our green belt has been carried out because it has been calculated that there is insufficient brownfield and other sites to meet local needs for future development: